randylien/oren.github.com/posts/js-source-analysis.md

       }
     }

-**Note** I am nesting the small functions instead of locating them outside of the router function so I can avoid passing the arguments to each one.
+**Note**: I am nesting the small functions instead of locating them outside of the router function so I can avoid passing the arguments to each one.
 Don't you agree that Javascript clojures are awesome?!

 Let's generate the report again: